pgEdge/cli/cli/doc/secure-import-cluster-def.md

     ./nodectl secure import-cluster-def CLUSTER_ID <flags>

 ## DESCRIPTION
-    Enable nodeCtl cluster commands on a pgEdge Cloud Cluster
+    Import information on a pgEdge Cloud Cluster into a json file for ./nodectl cluster [ Requires ./nocdectl secure config ]
+  CLUSTER_ID - the pgEdge Cloud Cluster ID
+  PROFILE - profile name of pgEdge Cloud Account for NodeCTL to use [ Requires ssh connection to then use ./nodectl cluster commands ]

 ## POSITIONAL ARGUMENTS
     CLUSTER_ID